Garnek0/OrchestrOS/README.md

 # WARNING: Although the Makefile has specific run-* targets for non-x86 architectures, they are purely for the internal functioning of the build system and using them without specifying ARCH= will break stuff.
 ```

+### Cross-platform Support
+Although OrchestrOS can run on 3 different architectures (x86_64, aarch64 and riscv64), at this time I'm only focusing on x86_64.
+This means the OS might not work properly (or at all) on the other two architectures.